Replacing Sliding Glass Door Lock | How to Install & Repair

 Step 4: Test the new sliding door handle and lock

-Pull the closed door, lock the new lock, and test it by dragging the door open to see how it works.
+Pull the door closed, lock the new lock, and test it by dragging the door open to see how it works.

-That has pretty much covered what we’ve had to say about sliding glass door lock replacing and fixing.
+That has pretty much covered what we’ve had to say about replacing sliding glass door lock in your tiny home.
 As you can see, the process for replacing a sliding door lock and handle is not too difficult; the trickiest part is measuring your handle requirements properly to ensure the replacement handle and lock you purchase will fit.
 Be sure to get a receipt and keep it, just in case the lock doesn’t fit as you intended, so you can return or swap it if needed.

 To ensure your lock keeps working for many years, remember to clean and oil the tracks and clean the lock regularly, and attend to any potential door hardware issues as soon as you notice your sliding glass door acting abnormally.